Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-Professional engineers and surveyors seeking continuing education in other states will be able to apply the hours earned at this seminar, in most cases.
+Professional engineers seeking continuing education credit in other states will be able to claim the hours earned at this seminar, in most cases.
 Refer to specific state rules to determine eligibility.
-Michigan specific course content is not eligible for continuing education credit in Indiana and Ohio.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.